SciTools/iris/docs/iris/src/further_topics/metadata.rst

 The metadata classes support both **equality** (``__eq__``) and **inequality** (``__ne__``), but no other `rich comparison`_ operators are implemented.
-This is simply because there is no obvious ordering to any collective of metadata members, as defined in :numref:`metadata members`.
+This is simply because there is no obvious ordering to any collective of metadata members, as defined in :numref:`metadata members table`.

 For example, given the following :class:`~iris.coords.DimCoord`,